Pm7-dev/Claustrophobia/README.md

 - If you want to change the center of the border, close the server and edit the plugin's `data.yml` file.
 Change the x and z values in the `gameLocation` to change the center of the border.

+## Other bits and/or bobs
+There is currently one singular bit or bob.
+Because the overworld does not use a normal minecraft border, Exiting a nether portal will teleport the player to a random safe location on the map (using the same method that determines where revived players spawn).
+If I didn't do this, players would be able to generate a nether portal outside the border and would immediately die.

 # Feature Requests and Bugs
 If you have an idea for a feature to add to this game, or have found a bug that needs to be fixed, feel free to make an issue on the [issues page](https://github.com/Pm7-dev/Claustrophobia/issues)!